danielpeter/specfem3d_globe/10_graphics.md

     2. Use 1 for a high-resolution mesh, outputting all the GLL points to the mesh file, or use 0 for low resolution, outputting only the corner points of the elements to the mesh file.
 Use 0 for 2D surface kernel files and 1 for 3D volumetric kernel files.

-    3. Use region = 1 for the mantle, region =2 for the outer core, region = 3 for the inner core, and region = 0 for all regions.
+    3. Use region = 1 for the mantle, region = 2 for the outer core, region = 3 for the inner core, and region = 0 for all regions.

     4. The output mesh file will have the name `reg_?_rho(alpha,beta)_kernel.mesh,` or` ` `reg_?_Moho(d400,d670,CMB,ICB)_kernel.surf.`

+    You can also use the binaries `xcombine_vol_data_vtk` or `xcombine_vol_data_vtu` with the same argument list to directly output `.vtk` or `.vtu` files, respectively.
+This will make the following conversion step for `.mesh` files unnecessary.

 4.  **Convert mesh files into .vtu files**